How to Become an Architect

 After Part 1 study, you take a year of practical work to achieve your RIBA Part 1 Professional Experience.
 This is supervised by an experienced architect and teaches essential communication skills once you’re qualified.

-Whilst working, you have to fill in PEDRs – Professional Experience and Development Records – detailing your understanding of the practical architectural work you’re undertaking or any further qualifications you’re getting, like becoming Autodesk certified or CAD certified.
+Whilst working, you have to fill in PEDRs – Professional Experience and Development Records – detailing your understanding of the practical architectural work you’re undertaking.

 Like Part 1, Parts 2 and 3 can be undertaken whilst working or studying, though you will still need to complete those 24 months of practical experience before you can pass Part 3 and officially register as a chartered architect.